niemopen/niem-naming-design-rules/ndr6-outline.md

 A Class object is represented in XSD in two ways:

-* as a complex type with complex content ("CCC type"), if there are child elements
+* As a complex type with complex content ("CCC type"); that is, having child elements
-* as a complex type with simple content ("CSC type"), if there are attributes but no children
+* As a complex type with simple content ("CSC type") and model attributes

 Figure 4-7 shows a Class object represented in CMF, and then in XSD as a complex type with child elements.